carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 unfortunately is likely to be redundant and inconsistent with how it is said outside of a `where` clause.

 **Open question:** How do you spell that?
-This proposal provisionally uses `as`, which is our casting operator, but maybe we should have another operator that more clearly returns a boolean like `has_type`?
+This proposal provisionally uses `is`, which matches Swift, but maybe we should have another operator that more clearly returns a boolean like `has_type`?

 ```
 fn SortContainer[Container:$ ContainerType]
     (Ptr(ContainerType): container_to_sort)
-    where ContainerType.ElementType as Comparable;
+    where ContainerType.ElementType is Comparable;
 ```

 **Note:** `Container` defines `ElementType` as having type `Type`, but